vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 }
 ```

-Enrolled agent devices periodically poll the Puppet Server and install new configuration profiles and policies as soon as they are detected.
+Enrolled agent devices periodically poll the Puppet Server and install new configuration profiles and policies as soon as they're detected.

 ## Monitor Puppet deployment

-On the agent device, you can also check the deployment status by running:
+On the agent device, you can also check the deployment status by running the following command:

 ```bash
 mdatp health